FAQs

 Q: What if I need medication?

-A: If it is determined that your condition could be further improved with medication, we can provide you with a referral to a psychiatrist or you can obtain a referral through your insurance company.
+A: If it’s determined that medication could be beneficial to your treatment, we can provide you with a referral to a psychiatrist, or you can obtain a referral through your insurance provider.
+Our goal is to ensure you have the support and resources necessary for your well-being.

-Q: Do you provide phone or internet-based therapy?
+Q: Do you provide video or phone therapy?

 Q: What happens if I am unable to attend my appointment?

-A: If you are unable to attend your appointment, please give at least 24 hours advanced notice.
-If less notice is given, you will be billed for your scheduled time.
-Insurance will not pay for missed or cancelled appointments.
+A: If you’re unable to attend your appointment, please notify us at least 24 hours in advance.
+If less notice is given, you will be billed for the scheduled session, as insurance does not cover missed or cancelled appointments.

 Q: When do I have to pay for my appointments?

-A: You will be expected to pay for your appointment before each therapy session.
-Fees may be paid via cash, check or credit card.
+A: Payment for your appointment is expected prior to each therapy session.
+We accept payment via cash, check, or credit card.

 If any of your questions remained unanswered or you would like to schedule an appointment, please feel free to contact Dr. Wutzke at drtracywutzke@gmail.com